- 1 Monitoring diabetic control

 There are also several other treatments available, but these tend to have lower efficacy and worse side effects.

-Most diabetic problems are avoidable, but you have to educate the patients about the principles of foot care.
-Older patients should visit a chiropodist regularly and not cut their own toe nails.
+Educate patients about the principles of foot care.
+Older or high risk patients should visit a chiropodist / podiatrist regularly and may be advised not cut their own toe nails.

 Once tissue damage has occurred, then the main aim is preservation of viable tissue.